unioproject/tanglebeat/README.md

 Tanglebeat also provides usual metrics derived from data of Zero MQ stream by IRI such as _TPS_, _CTPS_, _Confirmation rate_ and _duration between milestones_

-## Highly configurable
+## Configure and run

+Tanglebeat is single binary.
+It takes no command line arguments.
+Each Tanglebeat instance is configured through  [tanglebeat.yml](tanglebeat.yml) file which must be located in the working directory where instance ir run.
+The config file contains seeds of sequences therefore should never be made public.

-Each Tanglebeat agent consist of the following functional parts.
+Each Tanglebeat instance consists of the following parts.
 Every part can be enabled, disabled and configured independently from each other thus enabling congfiguration of any size and complexity.
 - Sender
 - Update collector
 - Prometheus metrics collectors.
 It consists _sender metrics_ part and _ZMQ metrics_ part.

-Tanglebeat is single binary.
-It takes no command line argumenst.
-Each Tanglebeat instance is configured through  [tanglebeat.yml](tanglebeat.yml).
-File which must be located in the working directory of the instance.
-It contains seeds of sequences therefore should never be made public.

 #### Sender